eMedicine Specialties > Ophthalmology > Genetic Disorders

 Age

-Peters anomaly is manifested in utero during the first trimester of pregnancy (10-16 wk) and, therefore, is noted at birth.
-The anterior segment is formed completely by the 10th week, and, by the 16th week, most of the Descemet membrane is formed.
+Peters anomaly manifests in utero during the first trimester of pregnancy (10-16 weeks' gestation) and is therefore noted at birth.
+The anterior segment is formed completely by the 10th week of gestation, and, by the 16th week, most of the Descemet membrane is formed.

 History

-Because the ocular abnormalities are noted at birth, the obstetrician or the pediatrician is the first to observe them.
+Because the ocular abnormalities of Peters anomaly are noted at birth, the obstetrician or the pediatrician is often the first to observe them.
 The child may be completely asymptomatic or may have other ocular or systemic anomalies.

 Physical

-Central, paracentral, or complete corneal opacity is always present in patients with Peters anomaly.
-Usually, no vascularization of this opacity occurs, which helps in distinguishing it from other causes of congenital corneal opacity.[5,2,6 ]
+Central, paracentral, or complete corneal opacity (leukoma) is always present in patients with Peters anomaly.
+The size and density of the leukoma vary.
+Usually, no vascularization of this opacity occurs, which helps in distinguishing it from other causes of congenital corneal opacity.[15, 16, 17] The corneal periphery is usually more lucent.

-• In type 1, 80% of cases are bilateral.
-Central or paracentral annular corneal opacity is present.
+Eighty percent of type 1 Peters anomaly cases are bilateral.
+Central or paracentral corneal opacity is present.
 The surrounding peripheral cornea may be clear or edematous because of glaucoma.
 The cornea is avascular.
-Iris strands often extend from the collarette, across the anterior chamber, to the posterior surface of the cornea.
+Iris strands often extend across the anterior chamber to the posterior surface of the cornea.
 These may be filamentous or thick strands or sheets.
 The opacity is caused by a defect in the underlying corneal endothelium and the Descemet membrane.
-The lens may be clear or cataractous.
+The lens may be clear or cataractous.[6]

-• Peters plus syndrome also is an autosomal recessive condition.
-Clinical manifestations include brachycephaly, brain malformation, cardiac anomalies, genitourinary anomalies, syndactyly, cleft lip and palate, and hearing abnormalities.[4,10,11,12 ]
+Peters anomaly may also be associated with brachycephaly, brain malformation, cardiac anomalies, genitourinary anomalies, syndactyly, cleft lip and palate, and hearing abnormalities.[22, 23, 24, 25]

 Causes